Sandi: A System for Accountability: Construction of Sandi

 \subsection{Tag Expiration and Delayed Reporting}

 \oursystem uses two different notions of expiration time for endorsement tags: \textit{expiration time for reporting} and \textit{expiration time for receiving}.

 To prevent slandering attacks, where a malicious receiver collects and reports multiple tags all at once, we require \accountabilityServer to reject tags that were issued too far in the past.
-The tag \textit{expiration time for reporting} is computed as
+For this, we define the tag \textit{expiration time for reporting} as

 where $\mathsf{iss\_time}$ denotes the tag's time of issuance, $\mathsf{epoch\_dur}$ denotes the duration of an epoch, and $\expTime \geq 0$ is an integer.

 On the other hand, if endorsement tags expire too quickly, receivers may not be able to realistically report them, and it would not make sense for the receiver's client program (user interface) to show them as valid.
 For this reason, we require that a receiver accepts an endorsement tag as valid only if, upon first seeing it, the tag is no older than its \textit{validity period},